Our GESB Super choice products

 Insurance strategy

 We provide opt-out default insurance cover for most of our members when they first join GESB.
-This is to help provide financial support if something was to happen such as serious illness, death or disability.
+This is to help provide financial support in the event of serious illness, death or disability.
 Members can opt out or vary the amount of their insurance cover any time if it doesn’t meet their needs.

 Insurance case study

-An example of an insurance change implemented to benefit members is the introduction of insurance transfers5.
+An example of an insurance change implemented to benefit members is the introduction of insurance premium waivers for:

 Insurance fees